RTXteam/RTX-KG2/README.md

 The build process for `snomed.owl` takes about 10 minutes.

-(6) Next, build all of the UMLS OWL files, as follows: rejoin the `screen` session using `screen -r`.
+(7) Build all of the UMLS OWL files, as follows: rejoin the `screen` session using `screen -r`.
 In the `screen` session, do this:

     ~/kg2-code/build-umls.sh > ~/kg2-build/build-umls.log 2>&1